Outofanser/Outofanser.github.io/_posts/2025-06-27-missile-evader.markdown

 Engineering is cool!

 Well, I'm not that cool yet.
 The center of pressure is for next time.
 And this calls for another refactoring of the code.
-First, I think that all the forces and torques should be handled by the base class, with the concrete classes (plane and missile aero) should just be data and knobs that set the relevant lift, drag, and moment coefficients and their respective surfaces and lever arm constants.
+First, I think that all the forces and torques should be handled by the base class, with the concrete classes (plane and missile aero) handling data and knobs that set the relevant lift, drag, and moment coefficients and their respective surfaces and lever arm constants.
 Then, we can add center of lift.

 We could go even further and make an aero model for each module of the plane.
 Wing, tail, body... then have the aero model apply all their forces and moments together while keeping a reference to their distances